tanveerhaider/api-audit-service/README.md

 Filters can be used for different well-known use cases like Logging, Authentication and Security, Transaction and request manipulation.
 ![Spring-filter.png](Spring-filter.png)

-#api-audit-service is a demo example of illustrate logging request to a persistence data store (MongoDB)
+# api-audit-service
-to audit the incoming request .
+This project is a demo example to illustrate logging request to a persistence data store (MongoDB) to audit the incoming request .